Black Friday, the biggest U.S.-centric shopping event of the year, has become a global phenomenon with huge discounts and deals.

 Despite the turbulent economy, Black Friday 2024 saw a substantial increase in eCommerce spending.

-Here are the key statistics that highlight the trends and behaviours of online shoppers during this period:
+Here are the key statistics that highlight the trends and behaviors of online shoppers during this period:

 - E-commerce sales experienced a YOY increase of +8.5%.